Efficient Tomography of Non-Interacting Fermion States: Introduction

 \subsection{Related Work}

-Previous work showed how to \textit{simulate} non-interacting fermions efficiently. \ In 2002, Valiant \cite{valiant2002quantum} introduced a class of quantum circuits called matchgate circuits and showed that they can be simulated classically in polynomial time. \ Soon after, Terhal and DiVincenzo \cite{terhal2002classical} (see also Knill \cite{knill2001fermionic}) showed that evolutions of non-interacting fermions give rise to unitary matchgate circuits. \ (See also \cite{aaronson2013bosonsampling}[Appendix 13] for a simpler and faster simulation algorithm.)
-Thus, the contribution of this paper is to complement these classical simulation results with an efficient \textit{learnability} result.
+Previous work showed how to \textit{simulate} non-interacting fermions efficiently. \ In 2002, Valiant \cite{valiant2002quantum} introduced a class of quantum circuits called matchgate circuits and showed that they can be simulated classically in polynomial time. \ Soon after, Terhal and DiVincenzo \cite{terhal2002classical} (see also Knill \cite{knill2001fermionic}) showed that evolutions of non-interacting fermions give rise to unitary matchgate circuits. \ (See also \cite{aaronson2013bosonsampling}[Appendix 13] for a simpler and faster simulation algorithm.) \ Thus, the contribution of this paper is to complement these classical simulation results with an efficient \textit{learnability} result.

-More broadly, \textit{quantum state tomography} is the task of constructing a classical description of a $d$-dimensional quantum mixed state, given copies of the state. \ With entangled measurements, the optimal number of copies for quantum state tomography is known to be $\Theta(d^2)$ due to Haah et al.~\cite{haah2017sample} and O'Donnell and Wright \cite{o2016efficient}. \ With unentangled measurements, the optimal number of copies is $\Theta(d^3)$ \cite{kueng2017low, haah2017sample, guctua2020fast}. \ The classical analogue of state tomography is discrete distribution learning: recover a discrete probability distribution $\calD$ over a known support of size $d$, given samples from the distribution. \ It is known that learning $\calD$ requires $\Theta(d)$ samples if no additional structure is assumed \cite{devroye2012combinatorial}.
+More broadly, \textit{quantum state tomography} is the task of constructing a classical description of a $d$-dimensional quantum mixed state, given copies of the state. \ With entangled measurements, the optimal number of copies for quantum state tomography is known to be $\Theta(d^2)$ due to Haah et al.~\cite{haah2017sample} and O'Donnell and Wright \cite{o2016efficient}. \ With unentangled measurements, the optimal number of copies is $\Theta(d^3)$ \cite{kueng2017low, haah2017sample, guctua2020fast}. \